AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 <Variant platform="android" api="visual-preview" repeat="2"/>

-On Android, when the application is launched as a result of a deep link, the `collectLaunchInfo` API is internally invoked, and the Target activity and deep link information is extracted from the Intent extras.
+On Android, when the application is launched as a result of a deep link, the Mobile Core's [collectLaunchInfo](../../mobile-core/api-reference.md#collectlaunchinfo) API is internally invoked, and the Target activity and deep link information is extracted from the Intent extras.

 <InlineNestedAlert variant="info" header="false" iconPosition="left">